HAKORADev/VODER/Guide.md

 VoiceDesign exists because not everyone wants to clone an existing voice.
 Sometimes you need a generic voice for narration, or you want to create a character voice that doesn't correspond to any real person.
 The descriptive approach provides infinite flexibility without requiring reference audio files.

+**Optional Background Music (Dialogue Only):**

+When using TTS in **dialogue mode** (multiple speakers, script lines containing a colon), you can optionally add automatically generated background music.
+After the dialogue is synthesized, VODER generates a music track using ACE‑Step with empty lyrics `"..."` and a duration matching the exact length of the dialogue.
+The music is mixed at **35% volume** relative to the dialogue, creating a subtle ambient bed.
+The final file is saved with an `_m` suffix (e.g., `voder_tts_dialogue_..._m.wav`).
+This feature is available in GUI (via a clean modal dialog), interactive CLI (prompt after voice prompts), and one‑liner CLI (optional `music` parameter).
+See [Optional Background Music for Dialogue](#optional-background-music-for-dialogue) for full details.

 **Best For:**

 - Narration and voiceover work